Sagarchhetri83/CodeLock/README.md

 4. Use the copy button to copy the password to your clipboard

 ## Live Demo
-Visit the live demo at [CodeLock Password Generator](https://codelock.vercel.app)
+Visit the live demo at https://codelock.vercel.app

 ## Local Development
 To run this project locally: